adjamagatte/adjamagatte/README.md

 - 🔭 I’m currently working on how to Build a model for job relevance classification with NLP
 - 🌱 I’m currently learning Data science and Artificial Intelligence
 - 👯 I'm looking to collaborate to enrich my data science and AI skills
-- 📫 You can reach me at adjamagatte16@gmail.com
+- 📫 You can reach me at adjamagatte16@gmail.com or at www.linkedin.com/in/adjamagattefall